Valyo95/card-cost-service/Readme.md

 Once the application is started you can find the documentation under `/swagger-ui.html` and it will display something like this
 ![open-api-docs](docs/open-api-docs.png)

+## GitHub Actions CI/CD
+The project has its own pipeline configured with the [GitHub Actions](https://github.com/features/actions).

+You can find the pipeline's configuration file in the [maven.yml](.github/workflows/maven.yml).

+It consists of the following steps:
+1. Build
+2. Unit Tests
+3. Integration Tests
+4. Static Code Analysis (using Sonar Cloud)

+This workflow/pipeline ensures:
+* Green Builds
+* Successful unit & integration tests executions
+* Clean and safe code standards by using SonarCloud
+* Test coverage with JaCoCo